sflury/LinRegConf/README.md

 a_1 x^1  :  2.025 +/- 0.188
 ```
 ![image of a linear fit to data with 95% confidence intervals](LinRegConf.png "LinRegConf fit")

+## Licensing
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.